AleBros/Jail2Ban/README.md

 - Adds a locked IP address
 - Shows into the console the "jail" status

+## Improvements from base version
+- Added a json configuration file

 ## Future updates:
-- Create a json configuration file
 - Handle different operating systems
 - Add sql server ban
 - Log every failed attempt (windows log does not retain a lot of data by default setting)